 Now that I am busy with fiestas, it's the perfect time to try incorporating content from other authors.
 Through some of my early cake posts on the blog (like how to make a guitar cake), I met a Spaniard who works in a bakery in the UK, and he offered to write a post for my blog about the different cakes from different areas of the world.
 Being an American expat in Spain, I can appreciate it.
 I also love to explore the differences in foods from country to country.

 While I don't often write about things like cake, I have had experiences with the differences in cake types between countries.
 I, myself, found it nearly impossible here to find a traditional American non-almond, fondant covered cake for my wedding.
 In Spain, the traditional wedding cake is usually a simple almond cake layered with meringue and/or pastry creams.
 While things are changing, and it's now easier to find them, fondant cakes were unheard of.
 It's very interesting to see how much something as simple as cake can vary so much from culture to culture.

 So, without further ado, I present to you Miguel Rojas who works for Dunn's Bakery, the longest running bakery in London with more than 150 years of history.
 Dunn's has a wide range of seasonal cakes such as Christmas or Easter cakes, as well as a great variety of birthday and wedding cake designs.
 Let's accompany him on a gastronomical journey while he shares some examples of traditional cakes from around the world.

 10 Traditional Cakes from Around the World

 Gastronomy is an art that, like fashion or music, varies tremendously from one country or region to another.
-These differences exist primarily in the type of ingredients available in each area, and tastes developed throughout the centuries of eating certain kind of flavours.
+These differences exist primarily in the type of ingredients available in each area and tastes developed throughout the centuries of eating certain kind of flavors.